 The non-statutory services result from the relaxations in the Local Government Act 2003 regarding previous restrictions on what services a local authority can and cannot provide.
-The non-statutory services currently offered are naming ceremonies; renewal of vows; commitment ceremonies; and EU Settlement Scheme assistance (EuSS).
+The non-statutory services currently offered are naming ceremonies; renewal of vows; and commitment ceremonies.